The Delineator

 The Delineator featured the Butterick sewing patterns and provided an in-depth look at the fashion of the day.
 Butterick also produced quarterly catalogs of fashion patterns in the 1920s and early 1930s.

 In addition to clothing patterns, the magazine published photos and drawings of embroidery and needlework that could be used to adorn both clothing and items for the home.
 It also included articles on all forms of home decor.
 It also published fiction, including many short stories by L. Frank Baum.

-The magazine also published articles on social and political reform.
+The magazine also published articles on social and political reform, including eugenics, a racial superiority pseudoscience.
 Charles Dwyer, editor from 1894–1906, expanded the magazine's coverage to include editorials, fiction, and women's increasing involvement in public life.
 His successor, Theodore Dreiser published articles addressing women's roles as consumers, and invited readers to write in about current social problems.

 In the late 1920s, it featured covers by noted fashion artist Helen Dryden.

 It ceased publication in 1937 when it was merged with The Pictorial Review, which ceased publication two years later.